 Use any cookie dough recipe you like.
-Refrigerated store-bought cookie dough is the shortcut taken here.
+Refrigerated store-bought cookie dough is the shortcut taken here to make these Easter sugar cookies.
 The cookies baked in 12 minutes, cooled and I was ready to try my hand at icing them.
 Note that the dough expanded A LOT in the oven.
 No worries, simply press the egg cookie cutter into the baked cookies as soon as they come out of the oven to give your egg shape new life.

 Icing tips make this project special and provide that basket texture look.
 These are the two icing tips I used came in a pack together— the basket weave tip (number 47 for Wilton) and the grass (or hair) icing tip (number 233 for Wilton).

 Are you on Pinterest?
 I am!
 Click here to save this pin!

 Step by Step how to make Easter Sugar Cookies: